Table of Contents

 Children with acute bacterial cervical lymphadenitis usually complain of pain.
 Acetaminophen is a good option for analgesic relief.

 Patients who do not respond to empirical antibiotic therapy might develop a cervical lymph node abscess.
 The patient can develop a high-grade fever, and the affected lymph node might become fluctuant and very tender to touch.
-Incision and drainage of the affected lymph node is indicated in that case.
+Incision and drainage of the affected lymph node are indicated in that case.